silexlabs/Silex/docs/dev-notes.md

     + ? file / new => chose a template from templates.silex.me
     + no !important in front-end.css?
     + see known bugs
-  - better "tiling" in the property editor?
-        !! bug in chrome?
-        commit & push
-        ? take .style-container out of main-container
   - merge `build` branch, cf notes below
   - https branch
     + static.silex.me => dist/client/static/